Complete breathing: how it can help you

 To perform full breathing, it is necessary to be positioned comfortably (can be seated or lying down), in a place where you are not disturbed during the execution of the exercise.

-Wear loose clothing (nothing fitting).
+Wear loose clothing.
 Assume the chosen position (lying or sitting) and keep your back straight.
 Place your hands on the abdominal area, gently without tightening.

 Exhale completely (leaving the lungs without air).
 Inhale by bringing air to the abdomen.
 Inhale and feel that the area of the chest widens.